 - To prepare for CLAT in 30 days, candidates need to make a weekly schedule that tracks the preparation level.

 - Solve CLAT Mock Test Series a much as possible.
 Practicing with the mocks helps to understand the level of the upcoming exam.
 Attempt free CLAT Mock Test Series

 CLAT Exam Pattern 2024

 - The questions will be asked in the form of Multiple-Choice Questions (MCQ).
 150 questions will be asked, which carry one mark each.

 - Applicants will get a time limit of 120 minutes (2 Hours) to complete the exam.

-- For each incorrect answer, candidates have to give the penalty of 0.25 marks from the right answer.
+- For each incorrect answer, candidates have to give a penalty of 0.25 marks from the right answer.

 - Check the table to know the subjects asked in the exam and the weightage of each section.